Last Updated on November 9, 2021 by Pamela

 Vieux Loup de Mer is a 3-4 hour drive from Québec City, along Route 132.
 It’s time to explore Québec this winter!

 Disclaimer: I was invited to stay at Vieux Loup de Mer for two nights.
 I quickly fell in love and asked to pay for an extra night.
-Thoughts and opinions in the above article are my own.
+The thoughts and opinions in the above article are my own.